 A children’s garden is a garden designed to stimulate a young mind through interactivity and discovery.
 Molly Dannenmaier, author of the book ‘A Child’s Garden’, describes them as “places that accommodate children’s natural inclinations to poke, prod, nurture, jump, hunt, whack, climb and hide.”
 This can be done through a combination of plants, textures, colors, and activities.
 A child’s garden could include kinetic sculptures, wind chimes, a small boulder to climb, a hiding space, child-size gardening tools, an area for digging and getting dirty…

 There are so many possibilities, not to mention vast opportunities for child-led learning and parent-led teaching.
-Here are a few helpful links to get you started:

 A Word on Safety

 Scrapes and bruises are a natural part of any young life.
 Still, safety should be a priority in any yard space that will be used by young children.
 An open fire pit or pool, lots of gravel or rocks, and poisonous or toxic plants can all cause harm to a young child, so be mindful of those kinds of dangers when designing your small backyard.
 Also consider allergies – of the air-borne and insect-related varieties.

 Otherwise, have fun with it!
 There’s no reason why a young, growing family can’t live large in their small backyard.
 You may not be able to do absolutely everything, but there are still many wonderful options to create a space that your family absolutely loves and enjoys for years to come.

 Sarah Kinbar is a writer and editor with a passion for design and images.
 She was the editor of Garden Design magazine, curating coverage of residential gardens around the globe.
 As the editor of American Photo, Kinbar worked with photographers of every genre to create a magazine that told the story of the photographer’s journey.